SoftwareHeritage/swh-web/swh/web/ui/templates/includes/apidoc-header.md

 ### Parameters

-Some API endpoints can be used with with local parameters.
+Some API endpoints can be used with local parameters.
 The url then needs to be adapted accordingly.

 For example: